Multi strip

 Function: Multi strip

-This action helps you clean up text by removing specific words or phrases from the beginning or end of a larger piece of text.
-It's useful for standardizing data, removing unwanted prefixes or suffixes, or preparing text for further processing.
+This function helps you clean up text by removing specific characters or phrases from the beginning or end of a larger piece of text.
+It's useful for tidying up data, removing unwanted prefixes or suffixes, or preparing text for further processing.

-- Text: The main piece of text you want to clean.
-(Type: Text, Required)
+- Text to Modify (Text): This is the main piece of text you want to clean.

-- To strip: A list of words or phrases that you want to remove from the beginning or end of the main text.
-(Type: List of values, Required)
+- Texts to Remove (List of Text): This is a list of one or more specific characters or phrases that you want to remove from the beginning or end of your "Text to Modify".

-Cleaning Product Codes: Imagine you have product codes that sometimes include "SKU-" or "-PROD" at the beginning or end, and you want to standardize them.
+Imagine you have product codes that sometimes come with extra symbols at the beginning or end.

 - Inputs: